canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/fr/outil-categorisation.md

 <div markdown="0" class="btn-group mrgn-tp-md">
 <!-- Button for saving progress to a JSON file -->
-<button type="button" class="btn btn-default wb-format-gen" data-wb-format-gen='{ "type": "json", "filename": "assessment-json", "source": "session-storage", "key": "assessment" }'>Save progress to a file</button>
+<button type="button" class="btn btn-default wb-format-gen" data-wb-format-gen='{ "type": "json", "filename": "assessment-json", "source": "sessionStorage", "key": "assessment" }'>Save progress to a file</button>
 <!-- Button for restoring progress from a JSON file.
 This button triggers the hidden input type="file" field. this is done to give more visual control over the appearance than what the input type="file" field allows. -->
 <button id="restore-from-file-button" type="button" class="btn btn-default wb-calculate" data-wb-calculate='{ "ignoreInit": true, "eventTrigger": "click", "eventElement": "#restore-from-file-button", "operations": [
   { "type": "action",